titumozammel/human-energy-economics/README.md

 **Human Energy is a distinct human-level economic asset that contributes to usable organizational capacity without being reducible to Organizational Capacity.**

+**Capability is potential.**

-**Capability is potential.
-Capacity is the ability to mobilize and apply that potential.**
+**Capacity is the ability to mobilize and apply that potential.**

-**Application is the realization of capacity and capability in purposeful action.**
+**Effective Application is capability and capacity brought into purposeful action.**

 **Execution converts application into intended results.**

-**Sustainable execution requires preservation and renewal of the capacity needed for subsequent execution.**
+**Sustainable execution requires preserving and renewing the capacity required for subsequent execution.**

+> **HEE therefore treats Human Energy and Organizational Capacity as economic assets—not infinite resources.**

 ---